Women in Architecture: Untold stories in architecture

 A Room of One’s Own

-This exhibition is inspired by author Virginia Woolf’s masterpiece “A Room of One’s Own” from 1929.
+This exhibition was inspired by author Virginia Woolf’s masterpiece “A Room of One’s Own” from 1929.
 Woolf’s main theme is that if women are to be able to create anything of importance, they must be financially independent.
 They must have a room of their own, in both a physical and metaphorical sense – and not just for the sake of women, but for the good of all.

 Voices from Today